PandaHugMonster/php-simputils/docs/features/files.md

 PHP::init([
 	'allowed_data_dirs' => [
 	    // This is the specification of the data folders.
-	    // It's always considered from the "working_dir" 'data',
+	    // Path is always considered from the "working_dir" 'data',
 	]
 ]);